suns-echoes/transform-esm-into-cjs/README.md

 Transform ES modules into CommonJS
 ==================================

-The `transform-esm-into-cjs` utility transforms ES modules into CommonJS without adding any unnecessary code.
+The `transform-esm-into-cjs` utility transforms ES6 modules into CommonJS without adding any unnecessary code.

 Warning: *If module exports default and named members, default member will be named "default".*